 WHAT IS A B CORP?

 In return for membership fees, B Corps receive various membership benefits.
 One of the most important is being part of a community of B Corps and part of a movement dedicated to creating a more just and conscious economy that works for all.
-B Corps are now located in 32 countries, have various gatherings around the world including an annual retreat, provide opportunities to support each other’s businesses, and impact policy and legislation throughout the country and throughout the world.
-Fellow B Corps support each other as a community and also support each other financially by referring business to one another.
+B Corps are now located in more than 70 countries, have various gatherings around the world including an annual retreat, provide opportunities to support each other’s businesses, and impact policy and legislation throughout the country and around the world.
+Fellow B Corps support each other as a community and support each other financially by referring business to one another.
 B Corp certification is voluntary and can be changed at any time by the owners of the business.
 The B Corp movement has been lauded by Bill Clinton, Robert Reich, and David Brooks, among others.

 WHAT IS A BENEFIT CORPORATION?

-By contrast, the Benefit Corporation is a type of corporation.
+By contrast, the Benefit Corporation is a type of corporate governance.
 The Benefit Corporation actually sprang out of the B Corp movement.
 It arose because many entrepreneurs felt that the B Corp certification could not provide the kind of legal protection that a government recognized legal form could provide.
 Unlike a B Corp, which can be any type of for-profit legal entity, a Benefit Corporation is a type of corporation.
 There are many reasons for this that are too long to go into in this article, but suffice it to say that the Benefit Corporation was created to build the B Corp mission into the DNA of the corporation.

 Let’s go into a bit of detail: A Benefit Corporation is a for-profit corporation, but in addition to creating value for its shareholders, it has three additional legal attributes: 1) accountability, 2) transparency, and 3) purpose.

-Like a certified B Corp, a Benefit Corporation must consider the impacts of any action on not only its shareholders, but also on its employees, its customers, the community, the environment, the short or long-term interests of the corporation, and the ability of the corporation to accomplish its public benefit purpose.
+Like a B Corp, a Benefit Corporation must consider the impacts of any action on not only its shareholders, but also on its employees, its customers, the community, the environment, the short or long-term interests of the corporation, and the ability of the corporation to accomplish its public benefit purpose.

 A Benefit Corporation must assess its overall social and environmental performance on a yearly basis using an independent third-party standard, many of which are free to the public, such as the B Impact Assessment mentioned earlier.
 The standard must be developed by an entity that has no material financial relationship with the corporation, and the standard’s criteria and development process must be publicly available.
 In addition, the amount and sources of financial support for the entity developing the standard must be publicly disclosed, along with any relationships that could reasonably be considered to present a potential conflict of interest.
 The purpose of these requirements is to prevent the corporation from using an assessment tool that is self-serving.
 Unlike a B Corp, however, a Benefit Corporation is free to use any assessment tool that meets the criteria noted above, including the B Impact Assessment, but is not required to use the B Impact Assessment tool.
 A Benefit Corporation is also NOT audited by a third party like a B Corp is, though a Benefit Corporation could be both a Benefit Corporation AND be certified as a B Corp by B Lab.